Gameel Al-Batouti: EgyptAir Flight 990

-The Egyptian Civil Aviation Authority disputes the cause of the crash, blaming mechanical problems rather than any action of Al-Batouti.
+The Egyptian Civil Aviation Authority disputes the cause of the crash, blaming mechanical problems rather than any action by Al-Batouti.

 There was Western media speculation that Al-Batouti may have been a terrorist, although his family and friends indicated that he had no strong political beliefs.

 Personal life

 Al-Batouti was married and had five children.
 The youngest, a daughter who was 10 at the time of the crash, suffered from lupus, and was undergoing medical treatment in Los Angeles.
 Efforts had been made at EgyptAir, both at a company level and at an employee level, to provide assistance to help defray the medical expenses.

-According to Federal Bureau of Investigation reports, Al-Batouti was a promiscuous man who often made sexual advances toward maids and other women at the New York hotel where he stayed.

 In popular culture

 Season 3, episode 8 of the Canadian television series Mayday titled "Death and Denial", dramatizes the events and investigation of EgyptAir Flight 990.
-Gameel Al-Batouti is portrayed by Canadian actor Elias Zarou.
+Gameel Al-Batouti was portrayed by Canadian actor Elias Zarou.